deors/deors-demos-microservices/readme.md

 ### Create the Docker images

+NOTE: Images are already created and pushed to Docker Hub, so this step can be skipped if no changes have been made to the microservices.

 To create the images, a Docker host is needed.
 If using Docker for Windows, Linux or Mac, or boot2docker (VirtualBox), that Docker host is sufficient.
 It is also possible to use the swarm created before (one machine is enough).
 Let's start the swarm:

     docker-machine start docker-swarm-manager-1 docker-swarm-manager-2 docker-swarm-manager-3 docker-swarm-worker-1 docker-swarm-worker-2 docker-swarm-worker-3